envygeeks/jekyll-assets/README.md

     css:  sass
 ```

-You might want to use YUI compressor for minification.
-In this case install
+If you want to use YUI compressor for minification, install `yui-compressor`
-`yui-compressor` gem and put `yui` in place of `uglifier` and/or `sass` in the
+gem and put `yui` in place of `uglifier` and/or `sass` in the config file.
-config file.

 Let's go crazy now!
 Assume you want your blog's `body` background color to be
 white all the time, but red in December.
 Just add `.erb` suffix extension and